Mimi's Organic Eats » Recipes » Cookies

 Eggless Coconut Chocolate Chip Biscotti

 Buttery, crisp, and lightly sweetened with coconut and studded with chocolate chips.
-This Eggless Coconut Chocolate Chip Biscotti is a take on my classic Coconut Chocolate Chip Cookies but in biscotti form!
+This Eggless Coconut Chocolate Chip Biscotti is a take on a classic chocolate chip coconut cookie turned biscotti.

-If you’re looking for more biscotti recipes, be sure to check out some of my other favorites like Glazed Oatmeal Raisin Biscotti, Sea Salt Black Cocoa Biscotti, or Kamut Flour Biscotti.
+If you’re looking for more biscotti recipes, be sure to check out some of my other favorites like Glazed Oatmeal Raisin Biscotti, Sea Salt Black Cocoa Biscotti, Kamut Flour Biscotti, or Simple Chocolate Espresso Biscotti.

 Why You’ll Love This Recipe

-Chocolate & Coconut: My Coconut Chocolate Chip Cookies are a very popular recipe, and this eggless biscotti recipe is a spin off this classic cookie.
+- Chocolate & Coconut: This eggless biscotti recipe is a spin off the classic chocolate chip cookie.
 The rich chocolate paired with the light and sweet coconut makes this eggless biscotti recipe nostalgic and familiar.

-Eggless: This chocolate coconut biscotti is eggless!
+- Eggless: This chocolate coconut biscotti is eggless!
 I use coconut milk in place of eggs in this eggless biscotti recipe, which goes so well in this chocolate coconut biscotti!
-You won’t even miss the eggs in the Coconut Chocolate Chip Biscotti.
+You won’t even miss the eggs in this Eggless Coconut Chocolate Chip Biscotti.

 Ingredients